 Johnny Henderson Grand Annual Chase FAQ

-Unexpected Party won the 2024 edition of the Johnny Henderson Grand Annual Chase.
-The winning jockey was Harry Skelton and Dan Skelton was the victorious trainer.
+Jazzy Matty won the 2025 edition of the Johnny Henderson Grand Annual Chase.
+The winning jockey was Danny Gilligan and Cian Collins was the victorious trainer.

 What is the prize money for the Johnny Henderson Grand Annual Chase?